Hands-on workshops from 9 AM till 5 PM at Prezi. You need a separate workshop ticket to attend.

 In this talk, you can learn about the neuroscience supporting mindfulness and emotional intelligence and try out foundational exercises to focus attention, calm the mind, build connection and ultimately become a better leader.
 The activities and techniques you’ll learn here will be selected from the Search Inside Yourself Mindfulness-based Emotional Intelligence Training designed and tested at Google.

+Shawn is a corporate leadership, consultative sales and vision expert.
+He has seen the word leadership defined numerous ways over the years.
+But he characterizes leadership in five words: lead by example, trustworthiness, mutual, respect and praise.
+He has a unique ability to bring leaders of all levels to the realization that their team’s performance is largely depended upon their ability to lead.
 He serves as the CEO of The Fair Consulting Group, a U.S. based Speaking and Training Firm.
 Before he started Fair Consulting, he held positions with small and large corporations ranging from customer service to Vice President of Sales and Marketing and from National Executive Trainer to Sr. Training Executive.
 Shawn is also John Maxwell Speaker and Coach, apart of the Forbes Coaching Council and a Consultant to Corporations abroad in a variety of industries.
 Shawn has trained trainers, sales professionals, managers, senior leadership and executives in 43 of the 50 states and the Virgin Islands.
+His successes include: ABB Robotics, Valiant Robotics, CCNC, USAA, Jarvis Construction, Vaughan Industries, IMAAC and many more.

 This presentation is loaded with disruptive content for all leaders.
 It is dynamically delivered, engaging throughout and practical.
 Managers will learn about the five critical attributes and the three leadership styles a leader must demonstrate on a daily basis to ensure their team members follow.